Kasseservice/woocommerce-3x/README.md

 ### Products

 Very first step is to synchronize products from Duell.
 Plugin check `product number` of Duell exists in the Woocommerce product `SKU`.
 If product number already exists, plugin only update if `Update existing product` flag is enabled.
-If product is not exists, plugin add products in `Pending` status with `OutOfStock` status with `0` Quantitiy.
+If product is not exists, plugin add products in `Pending` status with `OutOfStock` status with `0` stock.
+Product need to manually `published` to use for sell.

 ### Stocks

-Second step is to synchronize stocks from Duell.
+Second step is to synchronize latest stocks from Duell.
+If stock greater than `0` then plugin update stock status to `InStock` and latest stock number.

 ### Prices